geiszla/iManchesterToolbox/README.md

 #### Start server
 1. Navigate to the project files using a command line utility.
 2. Enter `npm install -g rollup nodemon` to install these node utilities globally.
-3. Enter `yarn start` to start the server.
+3. Enter `yarn run server` to start the server.

 #### Start editing
 1. Navigate to the project files using a command line utility.
-2. Enter `yarn run edit` to start monitoring the changes in code and automatically bundle the application.
+2. Enter `yarn run client` to start monitoring the changes in code and automatically bundle the application.
 3. Before every git push, run ESLint to fix syntactic and semantic errors in JavaScript files (may have to run the command multiple times to fix all issues).
 4. Optionally turn on LivePage extension by clicking on its icon in the chrome extenstion bar (see install instructions above).